 10 Best Herbal Essential Oils For Gallstones

-Herbal essential oils have been explored as a complementary therapy for individuals with gallstones, with some oils believed to support liver function and bile production.
+Herbal essential oils have been explored as a complementary therapy for managing gallstones, with some oils such as peppermint, ginger, and dandelion said to support liver and gallbladder function.

 FREE Herb Drying Checklist